yisi23/pagebox/README.md

 ![permitted URLs](http://f.cl.ly/items/2s2B060O1d0N1D3b0U1B/somthn%20\(1\).png)

 # Problems
-Now page can only submit forms, but XHR CORS doesn't work properly, perhaps because nobody knew we will try it in such way.
+Now page can only submit forms, but XHR CORS doesn't work properly - nobody knew we will try it in such way.
 I'm stuck with XHR-with-credentials and I need your help and ideas.

 1) Every page is sandboxed and we cannot put 'allow-same-origin' to avoid DOM interactions